iotinga/openivi-html5/README.md

 This fork aims to integrate some more features:

-- Linux SocketCAN interface to read data from CAN bus instead of a demo file.
 - [ofono](https://git.kernel.org/pub/scm/network/ofono/ofono.git/) interface to control connected phone via bluetooth.

 The interface is optimized for a 800x480 display, but can be easily adapted to different resolution acting on `mainwindow.ui` and HTML/CSS part.